 Are you in Umbria and wondering where to start your tour?
 I’m here to help you!
 Follow me and I’ll take you to discover what

 Do you want to visit this wonderful lake, but don't know which things are worth your attention?
 Follow me and I will help you understand what to see at Lake Trasimeno!
 Between the green hills of Umbria and the lush valleys of Tuscany lies the wonderful Lake Trasimeno.
 It is a little-known pleasant place, set in the green and populated by exceptional flora and fauna, making it the ideal place for excursions and cultural visits.
 This is a lake of tectonic origin in the province of Perugia in Umbria, bordering the Val di Chiana and very close to the Val d'Orcia (declared a UNESCO World Heritage Site), both in Tuscany.
 It has got a surface area of about 128 km² and is in fact the largest lake in central Italy!
 The same cannot be said of its depth, which is scarce, suffice it to say that the deepest point barely reaches six metres.
 The area around the lake has been inhabited since prehistoric times.
 It was also part of Etruscan territory and during the period of Roman rule was the scene of the Battle of Lake Trasimene, where General Hannibal Barca defeated Roman legionaries in 217 BC.
 The name of the lake has uncertain origins.
 There are three hypotheses, one of which is based on a legendary love story.
-The protagonists are Agilla, a nymph of the lake, and Trasimeno, a prince son of the Etruscan king Tirreno.
-Discover Umbria with Italia Delight's food experiences and trips The Trasimeno legend Legend has it that the young nymph with her singing attracted the prince to the centre of the lake and here the two fell in love and shortly afterwards married.
+The protagonists are Agilla, a nymph of the lake, and Trasimeno, a prince son of the Etruscan king Tirreno. 🧳 Travel and savour Lake Trasimeno, with Italia Delight!
+The Trasimeno legend Legend has it that the young nymph with her singing attracted the prince to the centre of the lake and here the two fell in love and shortly afterwards married.
 But their happiness was short-lived, for while Trasimeno was bathing in the lake, watched by Agilla from

 Do you want to visit this wonderful lake, but don’t know which things are worth your attention?
 Follow me and I will help you understand